DPlabst/DD-SIC-GVAMP/README.md

-# dd-sic-gvamp: Information Rates of Approximate Message Passing for Bandlimited Direct-Detection Channels
+# gvamp-sic-dd: Information Rates of Approximate Message Passing for Bandlimited Direct-Detection Channels

 This repository contains the program code for the paper "Information Rates of Approximate Message Passing for Bandlimited Direct-Detection Channels", which was submitted to the *IEEE Trans.
 Inf.
 Theory* on 1 August, 2025.
 A preprint is [available](https://www.arxiv.org/pdf/2508.01438).